In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 The town’s public beach is compact but loaded with amenities and is kept in pristine condition all summer.

-There are lifeguards during the summer break, and smaller children can play to their hearts’ content at the splashpad behind or go beachcombing for shells.
+There are lifeguards during the summer break, and smaller children can play to their hearts’ content at the splash pad behind.
+Added to that, East Haven Town Beach is one of my favorite spots in CT to do some shelling.

-On a raised grassy area you’ll find picnic tables, and just behind that is the highly-rated Sandpiper Restaurant, for lobster rolls and fresh fried plates on a terrace with views of Long Island Sound.
+On a raised grassy area you’ll find picnic tables, and just behind that is the highly-rated Sandpiper Restaurant.
+This serves classic New England seaside fare like lobster rolls and fresh fried plates, all with views of Long Island Sound.

-As with all public beaches in Connecticut there’s a heavy parking fee at the lot for non-residents, but this can be by-passed on the streets close by.
+As with all public beaches in Connecticut there’s a heavy parking fee at the lot for non-residents.
+This can be bypassed on the streets close by.

 3. Town Green

-Under the cover of deciduous trees this historic patch of grass has been at the heart of life in the town for more than two centuries.
+Under the cover of hardwood trees this historic patch of grass has been at the heart of life in the town for more than two centuries.

-This was initially East Haven’s cemetery, and though the headstones were moved to the East Lawn Cemetery to the south, the remains are still under the Town Green.
+This was initially East Haven’s cemetery.
+Although the headstones were moved to the East Lawn Cemetery to the south, I was intrigued to learn that the remains are still under the Town Green.

 In summer there’s weekly live music on Sundays from the bandstand, and in December this is the setting for East Haven’s Christmas tree.